 Consider how Henry Ford revolutionized the auto industry at the turn of the 20th century.
 More than 17,000 Model Ts were sold during the first year of production.
 Four years earlier, the world's entire automobile industry produced 22,000 cars.
-In the 19 years of the Model T's existence, Ford's production total amounted to half of the world's auto.
-Along the way, the entrepreneurial crowd that had set out to conquer this new market became a select few.
-In 1914 the Ford Motor Company, with its food processing industry since the 1870s.
+In the 19 years of the Model T's existence, Ford's production total amounted to half the auto output of the world.
+Along the way, the entrepreneurial crowd that had set out to conquer the new auto market became a select corporate few.
+In 1914 the Ford Motor Company, with its 13,000 employees, produced 267,720 cars; the other 299 American auto companies with 66,350 workers produced only 286,770 cars combined.
+Ford had 48 per cent of the American car market, with \$100 million in annual sales.